Falsistic/in-memory-cache/README.md

 cache.get(key);
 ```

-ttl_ms = -1 indicates no expiration
+- ttl_ms = -1 indicates no expiration
-get() returns -1 if the key is missing or expired
+- get() returns -1 if the key is missing or expired

+---

+## Time & Space Complexity

 | Operation   | LRU            | LFU            |
 | ----------- | -------------- | -------------- |